 Rotisserie cooking doesn't any respect.
-Most grill manufacturers will tell you that you don't really need to use a rotisserie because a grill with a lid does the same thing, provides even roasting.
+Most grill manufacturers will tell you that you don't need to use a rotisserie because a grill with a lid does the same thing, provides even roasting.
 The standard view of cooking is to move the heat around the food, not the food around the heat.
-These guys probably can't tell the difference between a good brisket sandwich and a Big Mac.
+The following should help clarify these assumptions and show you why this format of cooking is so important.

-There are so many advantages to rotisserie cooking.
-Meats are generally juicier, self-basted and slow roasted.
+Meats are generally juicier, self-basted, and slow roasted.
 There are a few differences between grilling and rotisserie cooking that you need to be aware of.
 The first place to start is with the instruction manual for your particular grill; beyond that, remember that while a lot of grilling is done over a hot fire you need a lot less heat for the rotisserie.

 Starting with your equipment, you will need a Rotisserie attachment for your particular grill.
 We suggest making sure you get a good one with a powerful motor.
 There is an increasing number of grills that come with rotisserie attachments and some even have a special rotisserie burner.
 You can even get an attachment for your charcoal kettle grill that works very well.
 The rotisserie burner is a nice feature because it automatically sets you up for indirect, even heating.